 A queue is a temporary repository for messages that are waiting for processing.
 Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
+It allows asynchronous processing.

 Messages are added to a queue and retrieved via polling.
-(Pull-based)
+(Pull-based).

 - Default – WaitTimeSeconds setting is 0

 - Available messages are returned right away, might return 0 messages, cause a lot of API calls.

 - Wait for messages for a given interval (WaitTimeSeconds setting – 1 ~ 20 seconds)

 - Reduces API requests and will have fewer empty API responses

 - When a message is polled, it is hidden and can be deleted when the processing is completed.
 Otherwise, after a VisibilityTimeout period, the message will return to the queue (auto return).